MicrosoftDocs/power-platform/power-platform/alm/redeploy-past-solution-versions.md

 1. From the Pipelines page, choose the pipeline in the dropdown that you wish to redeploy from.
 1. Click **Run history**.
-1. Find the record of the successful deployment that you wish to redeploy, and click the **...** next to the start time.
+1. Find the record of the successful deployment that you wish to redeploy, and click the **ellipses (...)** next to the start time.
 1. Click **Redeploy** from the menu.
 1. Read and acknowledge the warning, then click **Redeploy** to continue with the usual deployment configuration process.